Abecid/abecid.github.io/docs/_posts/2022-10-11-knowledge-distillation-ir.md

 \end{center} $$

 ## 5. Conclusion
 In this paper we introduced GazeCWL, a novel contrastive learning framework for gaze estimation with near infrared images.
-Our framework employs data augmentation techniques specifically for near infrared images and utilize a novel contrastive loss function effective for regression tasks.
-Furthermore, we showed that GazeCWL is effective at clustering relevant features closer together in the latent space.GazeCWL can be used as a general framework for training with near infrared images on regression tasks, thus can be explored in the future for applications.
+Our framework employs data augmentation techniques specifically for near-infrared images and utilize a novel contrastive loss function effective for regression tasks.
+Furthermore, we showed that GazeCWL is effective at clustering relevant features closer together in the latent space.GazeCWL can be used as a general framework for training with near-infrared images on regression tasks, thus can be explored in the future for applications.

 ### References
 [1]  Philip Bachman, R Devon Hjelm, and William Buchwalter.Learning representations by maximizing mutual informationacross views.Advances in Neural Information ProcessingSystems, 32:15535–15545, 2019.